Created on

 With HSTS, there is a specific parameter named 'preload'.
 Webmasters can ask to list their website/subdomains on a specific list.
 That list ensures that browsers connect to the domains in the list only via secure connections (HTTPS).

-While the service is hosted by Google, all browsers are using this preload list.
+While the service is hosted by Google, all browsers use this preload list.

 The following link can be used to check the status of HSTS for different sites: